day8/re-frame/docs/EPs/0002-ReframeInstances.md

 all handlers in the nominated `packages` are injected into the `Frame`.
 If not set is provided, then all handlers areinjected.

-Solution #2 has clear advantages. , If you had `devcards` on a Page you'd

 At this point I favour sketch #2 from a backwards compatability point of view.
-It is the least disruptive method.
+It is the least disruptive from abackwards compatability.

-### Views
+### Problem 2: Views, dispatch and subscription

 In an HTML page, containing multiple `devcard` instances, all for exactly the same app, there will be one `Frame`